Prof1611/ParlourCaretaker/README.md

 ## Licence

 This project is **not open source**.
-All rights reserved © 2025 Jay Jones.
+All rights reserved © 2025 Jay Jones & Harry Waltham.
 You may not use, distribute, or modify any part of this codebase without explicit written permission.

 ## Support